Team-xManager/xManager/README.md

 # How It Works

 Depending on what variant or version the user wants to install, the manager will directly fetch that selected url data.
-Once completed, the selected file can now be installed.
+Once completed, the selected file can be installed.

 All links are available publicly.
 IF, you know what it means then you know what it is.